aldo-gutierrez/bitmasksorter/README.md

 # O(N) Complexity.
 Needs to be evaluated

 - n = number of elements
-- k = number of bits on mask
+- k = number of bits on mask, 2^k is the range of numbers
-- t = number of threads
+- t = number of hardware threads
 - c = number of bits for counting sort
 - q = number of bits for quick sort